tuket/explosion_decals/README.md

 This is a demo for the spherical decals technique.
 This technique is suited for things like explosions.

-This technique is explained in [this blog post](https://tuket.github.io/posts/2022-08-05-explosion-decals/).
+The technique is explained in [this blog post](https://tuket.github.io/posts/2022-08-05-explosion-decals/).

 ![demo](https://tuket.github.io/img/explosion_decals/demo.jpg)